LogtalkDotOrg/logtalk.org/_posts/2020-03-24-a-dependable-term-expansion-mechanism.md

 expansion workflow instead of relying on the default system workflow.

 Does the conflicts only occur with term-expansion?
 What about goal-expansion?
-Assume that we want to replace goals such as `X is X0 + 1` with calls to the de facto standard `succ/2` predicate:
+As an example, assume that we want to replace goals such as `X is X0 + 1` with calls to the de facto standard `succ/2` predicate:

 ```logtalk
 :- module(succ_expansion, []).